 Why is the Legislature in special session?

 In August, the Oklahoma Supreme Court struck down a bill (SB 845) passed by the Legislature in May that assessed a $1.50-per-package cigarette fee.
 The Court ruled that the bill violated the constitutional requirements for “revenue bills,” including that they must be approved by a 3/4ths vote of the Legislature.
 The ruling left a $214 million hole in the budget of three state agencies that had been set to receive the smoking cessation fee money: the Department of Mental Health and Substance Abuse Services ($75 million), Oklahoma Health Care Authority ($70 million), and Department of Human Services ($69 million).
-See “What has been the impact of failing to reach a budget agreement” below for a discussion of how agencies are being affected by the loss of smoking cessation fee revenue.
+See “What has been the impact of failing to reach a budget agreement” above for a discussion of how agencies are being affected by the loss of smoking cessation fee revenue.

 Governor Fallin responded to the Supreme Court ruling by calling a Special Session for September 25th.